nrfconnect/sdk-nrf/samples/cellular/lte_ble_gateway/README.rst

 1. Set the **SW10** switch, marked as *debug/prog*, in the **NRF52** position.
    On nRF9160 DK board version 0.9.0 and earlier versions, the switch was called **SW5**.
 #.
-Build the :ref:`bluetooth-hci-lpuart-sample` sample for the nrf9160dk/nrf52840 build target and program the board controller with it.
+Build the :ref:`bluetooth-hci-lpuart-sample` sample for the ``nrf9160dk/nrf52840`` board target and program the board controller with it.

    .. note::
-      To build the sample successfully, you must specify the board version along with the build target.
+      To build the sample successfully, you must specify the board version along with the board target.
       The board version is printed on the label of your DK, just below the PCA number.
       For example, for board version 1.1.0, the sample must be built in the following way: